Yamininigudkar/Friend-Finder/README.md

 # Friend Finder app using express

+## Overview
+This is friendfinder website.A user has to enter his name and image.User then answers a survey questionaire, Based on the answers provided by users he/ she is matched with his/her best possible match.

 ## Getting Started

 To view the site and interact with other users' data, visit https://git.heroku.com/guarded-crag-50875.git

+## Technology used
+### Front-end
+- HTML
+- CSS/Bootstrap
+- Javascript/Jquery
+### Backend
+- Node.js

 ## npm Packages to install
 * express